UK to Adopt EU Directive Giving Taxpayers More Leverage in Avoiding Double Taxation

 The Vinson & Elkins UK Tax Disputes Team has substantial expertise and experience in advising corporate clients in assessing the merits of potentially contentious matters, conducting negotiations and settling tax issues with Her Majesty’s Revenue & Customs and commercial counterparties, assisting with investigations and managing tax litigation at all levels of the judicial system.

 Visit our website to learn more about International Tax Developments.
-For more information, please contact Vinson & Elkins lawyers Jenny Doak, Louise Woods, or Andrew Callaghan.
+For more information, please contact Vinson & Elkins lawyers Louise Woods or Andrew Callaghan.